 Following the bed race, there was a firefighter competition.
 For the first event, firefighters race to dress in all the appropriate fire-fighting gear.
 The fastest times were just over 30 seconds to get into the boots, pants, jacket, helmet, gloves and hook up to an oxygen tank.
 Firefighters also competed in team relay events that included getting dressed, carrying two fire hoses, moving a ladder and rescuing a person (a very heavy dummy).

 While these events were interesting and had quite a view viewers, they didn’t pack quite the punch we hoped.
 I think that is due to the slower pace of how the events were run.
-Overall, it provided a couple hours of unusual entertainment!
+Overall, it provided a couple of hours of unusual entertainment!

 For dinner, we chose Macon’s number one rated restaurant on TripAdvisor, The Rookery.
 As an appetizer, the spicy pimento cheese dip had just the right amount of heat to add flavor without being too spicy.
 For entrees, Grant had the fried green tomato BLT and I had the Chicken Chèvre (chicken with goat cheese).
 Both were outstanding!